ashleycclark/final_proj/README.md

 - display results for production report

 # How to
 To create the final report, run the command `make` at the command line.
+This project uses renv to reinitalize the packages used in the creation of the report.
+To restore all necessary packages:
+1. run `make install` at the command line OR;
+2. run `renv::restore()` in R

+# About this project
 This project analyzes gun violence patterns in the Southeastern U.S. states and presents the results in a final report.
 The final report includes a table displaying overdose mortality rates for the seven Southeastern U.S. states.
 The final report also includes a pie chart displaying the distribution of firearm related deaths in the Southeastern United States in 2025.# final_proj